Meghna-24/OCTANET_JUNE/README.md

-# A basic Landing page using HTML and CSS
-# TASK 1 FOR OCTANET SERVICES INTERNSHIP- JUNE 2024
+# TASKS FOR OCTANET SERVICES INTERNSHIP- JUNE 2024
-# The objective was to familiarize with web development basics and to gauge creativity and understanding of user-centric design principles
+# The objective is to familiarize with web development languages and to gauge creativity and understanding of user-centric design principles